zaari/nmea-parser/README.md

 ## Features

 The following features are included in the published version of the crate.
+Details about version history can be found from the [changelog].

 |Feature          |Description                                                |
 |-----------------|-----------------------------------------------------------|